zammad/zammad-documentation/prerequisites/software.rst

    check your package manager’s manpage to find out.

 .. warning:: Please note that if you do not install and use Elasticsearch, the search will be very limited!
-   We recommend using Elasticsearch, as it will boost the usuage of Zammad greatly!
+   We recommend using Elasticsearch, as it will boost the usage of Zammad greatly!

 .. csv-table:: Zammad/Elasticsearch version compatibility